SathianSrikrishnan/nextra-docs-template/README.md

 # Seasons of Wonder 🌸☀️🍂❄️

-A magical interactive storybook for Issa and Sia, built with love by Dad.
+A magical interactive storybook for Isa and Sia, built with love by Dad.

 ## 🚀 How to Deploy